jsohlendorff/continuous_time_LTMLE/article.typ

 1. A linear model, which is a simple linear regression of the pseudo-outcomes $hat(Z)_(k,tau)^a$ on the treatment and history variables.
 2. A scaled quasibinomial GLM, which is a generalized linear model with the `quasibinomial` as a family argument, where the outcomes are scaled down to $[0, 1]$ by dividing with the largest value of $hat(Z)^a_(k,tau)$ in the sample.
    Afterwards, the predictions are scaled back up to the original scale by multiplying with the largest value of $hat(Z)^a_(k,tau)$ in the sample.
+// Anders comment: Why do we need this scaling trick?
+If the outcome is not restricted to be in [0,1], could we not just use some regression for standard scalar-valued outcomes?
 3. A tweedie GLM, which is a generalized linear model with the `tweedie` family, as the pseudo-outcomes $hat(Z)_(k,tau)^a$ may appear marginally as a mixture of a continuous random variable and a point mass at 0.

 #set table(